materialstheory/ml-analytic-continuation/README.md

 whereas the pre-trained model can be run directly on the data from `test-data/`

 See also the READMEs inside the folders.

+## Copyright and license

+Copyright (C) 2022 ETH Zurich, Rong Zhang, Maximilian E. Merkel; Materials Theory Group, D-MATL

+This file is part of the repository ml-analytic-continuation.

+ml-analytic-continuation is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+ml-analytic-continuation is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with ml-analytic-continuation.
+If not, see <https://www.gnu.org/licenses/>.